 The Anne Arundel County Annual Action Plan: Local Fiscal Year 2024 is the fourth annual addendum to the Anne Arundel County Consolidated Plan: FY 2021 - FY 2025.
-The Action Plan outlines the resources allocated and the programs and projects selected through the County budget process to achieve the Consolidated Plan goals for the time period of July 1, 2023 to June 30, 2024.
+The Action Plan outlines the resources allocated and the programs and projects selected through the County budget process to achieve the Consolidated Plan goals for the period of July 1, 2023, to June 30, 2024.

-Anne Arundel County will allocate approximately \$36,481,344 in federal entitlement, housing choice vouchers, and nationally competitive Continuum of Care funds from the U.S. Department of Housing and Urban Development (HUD).
-These federal funds will be leveraged with equity from low-income housing tax credits, as well as State, County, foundation, and private funding to implement the County housing and community development projects and programs.
+Anne Arundel County will allocate approximately \$31,444,486 in federal entitlement, housing choice vouchers, nationally competitive Continuum of Care funds from the U.S. Department of Housing and Urban Development (HUD).
+These federal funds will be leveraged with approximately \$19,738,340 in County or local funds, as well as equity from low-income housing tax credits, State, foundation, and private funding to implement the County housing and community development projects and programs.